PowerShell/DscResource.Tests/README.md

 * Added a common test to verify so that no markdown files contains Byte Order Mark (BOM) (issue #108).
 * Fixed bug where node_modules directory caused errors with long file paths for tests
+* Added SkipPublisherCheck to Install-Module calls for installing Pester.
+  This way it does not conflict with signed Pester module included in Windows.

 ### 0.2.0.0